 Turkey is a popular meat in Italy, often providing a less expensive alternative to veal in dishes ranging from scalloppine to ossobuco.
-But a whole roast bird, Thanksgiving style, is a rarity.
+But a whole roast turkey, Thanksgiving style, is a rarity.
 Back in Rome, I remember we had to special order our bird from a local butcher and presented it with much flourish, and each year we’d give it a name.
 (One year, I remember, it was ‘Dorotea’ or Dorothy, after the wife of a local handyman.)

 While whole turkeys ready for roasting are readily available here in the US, in these days of smaller nuclear families they are not always very practical.
 In fact, even in our fairly numerous extended family, we hardly ever eat the whole bird on Thanksgiving Day.
 Giving away the leftovers can be a challenge.
 Truth be told, don’t let the turkey know, but the real stars of Thanksgiving are the sides—especially the stuffing and mashed potatoes!